 This code establishes several The special flood hazard district, shallow flooding district, and coastal high hazard districts are hereby established as overlay districts, meaning that these districts are overlaid upon the other established base zoning districts which are listed in section 27-221.
-The land included in such district may be used in a manner permitted in the base district to the extent such use is permitted in the applicable overlay districts.
-The Special regulations that apply to these overlay districts have been established and provide special regulations that apply in addition to regulations in the base zoning districts:
+The land included in such district may be used in a manner permitted in the base district to the extent such use is permitted in the applicable overlay district.
+The Special regulations that apply to these overlay districts are provided in other portions further described in article VIII of this Code.
+The following overlay districts have been established and provide special regulations that apply in addition to regulations in the base zoning districts: